-If you press and soon release the PRINT key, you can send to a PC or to a printer, via serial interface, the screen-page displayed when pressing the key, in ASCII format.
-The suggested printer is model HD40.1 (see page 87).
-On the instrument display, a letter "P", replacing the status indicator, highlights data transfer.
+If you press and soon release the PRINT key, you can send to a PC or to a printer, via the RS232 serial interface, the screen-page (in ASCII format) displayed when pressing the key.
+The serial printer con be the HD40.1 (please see on page 105) On the instrument display, a letter "P" replacing the status indicator, highlights data transfer.